A study in patients with SMA showed SPINRAZA® (nusinersen)

 Mean change in RULM score vs baseline up to 30 monthsMean change in RULM score vs baseline up to 30 months

-Proportion of patients who showed improvement, no change, or decline in RULM vs baseline up to 30 months
+Proportion of patients who showed increase, no change, or decline in RULM vs baseline up to 30 months

 Proportion of patients who showed improvement, no change, or decline in RULM vs baseline up to 30 monthsProportion of patients who showed improvement, no change, or decline in RULM vs baseline up to 30 months

-• During treatment, the proportion of patients who showed improvement in upper limb function was 61% (14/23) at month 30
+• During treatment, the proportion of patients who showed increase in upper limb function was 61% (14/23) at month 30

 Clinically meaningful improvements (≥2 points) in RULM score was seen in 43.5% (10/23) of patients at month 302

-Mean 6MWT scores improved at each time point2
+Mean 6MWT scores increased at each time point2

 • Mean age: 27 years (SD, 13; range, 6-59 years)